apache/eventmesh/docs/en/instruction/03-demo.md

 >
 > EventMesh-sdk-java support both async and broadcast.
 >
-> EventMesh-sdk-java support HTT, TCP and gRPC.
+> EventMesh-sdk-java support HTTP, TCP and gRPC.

 The test demos of TCP, HTTP 和 GRPC are in the module **eventmesh-examples**